 Posted by Heart Hugger on Sep 18, 2020 7:34:25 AM

 The COVID-19 pandemic has impacted everyone.
 There are countless hospitals that are struggling to handle the demand for their services on both the outpatient and inpatient side.
 As a result, it is important to prioritize both hospital safety and patient safety during this time.
-With this in mind, there are a few steps that all hospitals should be taken to ensure that their patients, staff, and visitors are safe from harm.
+With this in mind, there are a few steps that all healthcare professionals within hospitals should be taken to ensure that their patients, staff, and visitors are safe from harm.

 Impose Restrictions on Visitors